Eshlyn greets you

-The City of Souls.
-The main and only city that I knew of, here on floor one.
-The grandiose place I’d been spirited away to shortly after enrolling in the ascension challenge.
+The City of Souls was the main and only city that I knew of on floor one.
+The grandiose place I’d been spirited away to shortly after enrolling in the Ascension Challenge.
 It was very different from the light, spring-scented streets I grew up in; these had a way of making my skin crawl.

 The streets twisted and turned, folding in on themselves in ways that felt deliberately confusing.
 No two alleys looked the same, yet somehow, they all blended together.
-Dark stone buildings stacked too closely together, their warped wooden doors and slanted rooftops each telling a story of age and neglect.
+Dark stone buildings stacked too closely, their warped wooden doors and slanted rooftops each telling a story of age and neglect.

-A damp chill clung to the air, carrying the faint scent of dried herbs, burning incense, and something… old.
-The ladder clung to my nostrils, whispering to me in a ghostly hum, the city streets were big enough to get lost in ten times over.
-I hadn’t bothered learning about the districts or family names that loosely governed in sections.
+A damp chill clung to the air, carrying the faint scent of dried herbs, burning incense, and something old.
+The ladder clung to my nostrils, whispering to me in a ghostly hum; the city streets stretched far enough to get lost in ten times over, and I hadn’t bothered learning about the districts or family names that loosely governed in sections.
 I only kept my head down, hood up, and shoulders hunched beneath my cloak as I moved through the passageways heading toward the center.

-I got the sense I should pull my cloak tight, but resisted the urge to walk faster as I slipped by another set of straggling souls.
+I got the sense I should pull my cloak tight, but resisted the urge to quicken my pace as I slipped by another set of straggling souls.
 The city wasn’t devoid of the living, not exactly.
-I’d seen at least a few dozen people since I’d arrived some weeks ago, but there was a clear sense of separation between the two.
+I’d seen at least a few dozen people since I’d arrived some weeks ago, but there was a clear sense of separation between the two, like they didn’t particularly want us here.

 A sigh left my lips as I adjusted the satchel at my hip, fingers briefly brushing against the small glass vial near the top.
 I couldn't help but reflect on the strange blood from the undead troll I’d placed in it.
 The liquid sloshed in thick stickiness with every step, black as tar.

-The wooden door creaked as I stepped inside, air heavy and thick with the scent of dried herbs and bitter tinctures.
-The shop was dimly lit, the only illumination coming from candlelight flickering over rows of glass bottles.
-Bundles of hanging plants, and jars filled with ingredients that I couldn’t name if I wanted to.
+The old wooden door creaked as I stepped inside, air heavy and thick with the scent of dried herbs and bitter tinctures.
+The shop was dimly lit, the only illumination coming from candlelight flickering over rows of glass bottles, bundles of hanging plants, and jars filled with ingredients that I couldn’t name if I wanted to.

-The memory faded as Selene looked down at me with a faint, warm smile.
-“Remy!” she exclaimed with a soft voice, carrying that otherworldly hum that all ghosts had, like the echo of something once whole.
-“Back again so soon?”
+“Remy!” she exclaimed with a warm smile and soft voice that carried the otherworldly hum that all ghosts had, like the echo of something once whole.
+“You’re back!
+And so soon.”

 I smirked, shaking my head.
-“You say that like I come here every day.”
+“You say that like you weren’t expecting me to make it.”

-"I can't help but worry for anyone venturing deep into the forest these days.
-I’m never sure you’ll make it back in one piece.”
+"I can't help but worry for anyone venturing into the forest these days, but I’m glad to see you back in one piece.”

-You don't know the half of it, I thought before replying, “Well, you know, it’s never as bad as they say.”
+You don't know the half of it.
+I shrugged, nonchalant.
+“Well, you know, it’s never as bad as they say.”

-My hand instinctively lifted from under my torn cloak.
 Right.
-I must’ve looked even worse than usual.“Yeah… I’ve got something I’d like you to look at,” I said, pulling the small glass vial from my satchel and placing it on the counter.
+I must’ve looked even worse than usual.
+“Yeah… I’ve got something I think you might be interested in,” I said, pulling the small glass vial from my satchel and placing it on the counter.

 Selene let out a light, amused sigh.
 “Eshlyn, please, put the book down for a moment.
 Our guest has something she’d like you to look at.”

-“You brought something in,” she questioned, voice tinged with sly contempt.
+“You brought something in?” she needlessly asked, voice tinged with sly contempt.

-This should be fun, I grinned lazily.
-“Well… anticipating your unparalleled observation skills… I put it on the counter.”
+Oh, this should be fun, I grinned lazily.
+“Well… Anticipating your unparalleled observation skills… I put it on the counter.”

 Selene gave me an amused glance but didn’t step in.

-Eshlyn, on the other hand, exhaled through her nose, plucked the vial off the counter like it might contaminate her, and walked back toward her workbench.
-“Such unnecessary interruptions, a stray dog discovers shit and thinks it's a diamond,” she muttered, beginning to examine the bottle.
+Eshlyn, on the other hand, exhaled through her nose, plucked the vial off the counter as if I might contaminate her, and walked back toward her workbench.
+“Such unnecessary interruptions.”
+She scowled.
+“A stray dog discovers dung, thinks it's a diamond…” Then began examining the vial. “...And wastes everyone's time.”

-Selene chuckled in quiet amusement.
-“She grows on you.”
+Selene chuckled in quiet spectacle, “She grows on you.”

 The blood twitched, predating a shiver up my spine.
-I didn’t need to be an expert alchemist to know that was not a good sign
+I didn’t need to be an expert alchemist to know that was fuckin’ weird.

 “Not a problem.”
 Selene gave her a small nod.
-“Take all the time you need.”
+“Take as much as you need.”

 Eshlyn quickly capped the vial, finally looking at me directly.
 “Where did you get this?”

-She went quiet again, something unreadable passing through her expression.
-Then, she let out a slow, thoughtful nod.
+She went quiet again, something unreadable passing through her expression before she let out a slow, thoughtful nod.
 “You’ll have to come back later.”

 “That’s fine,” I muttered, pushing off the counter.
 “I need to do some shopping anyway.”
-I turned toward the door, then paused, glancing back before asking, “You wouldn’t know anyone in the market for a decent-sized bushel of fruit, various nuts, and berries, would you?”
+I turned toward the door, then paused, glancing back, “You wouldn’t know anyone in the market for a decent-sized bushel of fruit, nuts, and berries, would you?”

 Selene tilted her head slightly, a faint shimmer passing through her translucent form.
 “That depends,” she said, her tone light but measured.
-“Did you steal them?”
+“Are they stolen?”

 I put a hand to my chest in mock offense.
-“I’ll have you know I received them most fairly from a very hairy and overly generous source.”
+“I’ll have you know I acquired them most fairly from a very hairy and overly generous source.”

 She hummed softly, intrigued but unconvinced.
 “A druid, then?”

-“That's right!”
+“That's right.”
 I grinned.
-“Though this druid seems to be particularly useful.”
+“One that’s proving to be particularly useful.”

 Selene drifted closer, studying me for a long moment before giving a slow nod.
-“I could use fresh produce for my alchemical work.
-Dried reagents last longer, but certain tinctures require something more... potent.”
+“I could use fresh produce for my alchemical work.”
 She tapped a spectral finger against her chin.
 “Foraging has been difficult lately, and the woods continue to grow increasingly hazardous.”

-“I can give you 30 silver for the lot,” she finally said.
+“Mmm…” She paused for a second.
+“I can give you thirty silver for the lot,” she finally said.

 Selene smiled.
 “You just told me you got them for free.”